-Your new school library will change much in your time there, and you will want to document that.
+Your new school library will change a lot in your time there, and you will want to document that.
 It’s fun to look back at that weirdly-placed shelf you moved or that totally blank wall that is now a beautiful mural.
 Plus, you can use these photos later to show added-value or in a future job portfolio.

 If you are really feeling adventurous, take a video as you walk through the library, commenting on what you like and don’t like.
 No one has to see it unless you want them to!